priyanthan07/TF_input_pipeline/README.md

 Filter         :      filter(filter_func) gets required data only.
-Mapping        :      Map(func), This is used to apply the same changes to the entire dataset lambda         :      used to define the function simply. scalling       :      Bring values to the required range shuffel(n)     :      shuffle the dataset.
+Mapping        :      Map(func), This is used to apply the same changes to the entire dataset lambda         :      used to define the function simply. scalling       :      Bring values to the required range. shuffel(n)     :      shuffle the dataset.
 Here, n is the buffer value.

 as_numpy_iterator and numpy() can be used to convert tensor to numpy.